Buy Steek Discs (Blank) Online

 Can I collect my steel discs from a local store?

 Yes – you can use our free Click & Collect service.
 Order your steel discs online and choose your nearest Edcon Steel branch (Brookvale, Revesby, Blacktown, Bathurst, or Orange) for pickup.
-Our team will cut and prepare your order, then notify you when it’s ready.
+Our team will prepare your order, then notify you when it’s ready.
 This way, you can conveniently collect your discs in person, often on the same day, and get advice from our friendly staff if needed.

 Where can I buy steel discs in Sydney?